GEUS-PROMICE/AWS_maintenance_flight_planner/README.md

 **flight plan outputs**

-csv and Excel table that includes:
+csv and Excel summary table that includes:
 - calendar dates
 - number of flight days from start to end of charter
 - distances between 'airports'